Death of Adolf Hitler: Aftermath

 Exterior of the Führerbunker shortly before its destruction.
 Hitler and Braun's remains were burnt in a shell crater outside the emergency exit at the left.

 Krebs met Soviet general Vasily Chuikov just prior to 04:00 on 1 May, giving him the news of Hitler's death, while attempting to negotiate a ceasefire and open "peace negotiations".
 Joseph Stalin was informed of Hitler's suicide around 04:05 Berlin time, thirteen hours after the event.
 He demanded unconditional surrender, which Krebs lacked authorisation to give.
 Stalin wanted confirmation that Hitler was dead and ordered the Red Army's counterespionage unit, SMERSH, to find his corpse.

-The first inkling to the outside world that Hitler was dead came from the Germans themselves.
+The first evidence to the outside world that Hitler was dead came from the Germans themselves.
 On the night of 1 May, the Reichssender Hamburg radio station interrupted their normal program to announce that Hitler had died that afternoon, and introduced his successor, Dönitz.
 Dönitz called upon the German people to mourn their Führer, whom he stated had died a hero defending the capital of the Reich.
 Hoping to save the army and the nation by negotiating a partial surrender to the British and Americans, Dönitz authorised a fighting withdrawal to the west.
 His tactic was somewhat successful: it enabled about 1.8 million German soldiers to avoid capture by the Soviets, but came at a high cost in bloodshed, as troops continued to fight until 8 May.